 Any implementation shall define all implementation specific issues.
-The conformance classes supported by the implementation have to be indicated precisely, and the issues identified as implementation-specific have to be documented.
+The conformance classes supported by the implementation shall be indicated precisely, and the issues identified as implementation-specific shall be documented.

 It is assumed that the description of the OSEK operating system is to be updated in the future, and will be adapted to new requirements.
 Therefore, each implementation shall specify which officially authorised version of the OSEK description has been used as a reference description.
-Officially authorised versions of the OSEK operating system description are named $x.y^2$.
-This document represents "Version 2.2.2".
+Officially authorised versions of the OSEK operating system description are named $x.y^2$ .
+This document represents "Version 2.2.3".